wiremock/api-template-library/apisetu.gov.in-juit/index.md

 ---
 slug: "apisetu-gov-in-juit"
-name: "Jaypee University Of Information Technology, Waknaghat (H. P.)"
+title: "Jaypee University Of Information Technology, Waknaghat (H. P.)"
 provider: "apisetu.gov.in"
 description: "Jaypee University Of Information Technology, Waknaghat (H. P.) (http://www.juit.ac.in/)\
   \ is issuing Degree certificates through DigiLocker.
 These can be pulled by students\